quicwg/base-drafts/draft-ietf-quic-transport.md

 | 0x3  | Server-Initiated, Unidirectional |
 {: #stream-id-types title="Stream ID Types"}

-Within each type, streams are created with numerically increasing stream IDs.
+The stream space for each type begins at the minimum value (0x0 through 0x3 respectively); successive streams of each type are created with numerically increasing stream IDs.
 A stream ID that is used out of order results in all streams of that type with lower-numbered stream IDs also being opened.

 ## Sending and Receiving Data